jankazil/lcd-v2-data/README.md

 3. Filter the stations by data availability for the requested year range, either online by probing NCEI or offline by checking local files.
 4. Save the filtered station list for reference.
 5. Download LCD v2 observation files from NCEI for the selected stations and years, skipping files already present that match by ETag.
-6. Create full-hourly UTC time series for temperature (T), dew point temperature (Td), relative humidity (RH), and wind speed by converting local observation time to UTC and interpolating the data to full hours.
+6. Create full-hourly UTC time series for temperature (T), dew point temperature (Td), relative humidity (RH), and west east (U) and south-north (V) wind speed by converting local observation time to UTC and interpolating the data to full hours.
 Remove temperatures above 60 °C. Perform interpolation only across gaps of up to 2 hours.
 Derive RH from T and Td.
 7. Optionally create comparison plots for the original and interpolated series.
 8. Save the full-hourly UTC time series in a NetCDF file, for the given station or the stations in the state/region.